• Skip to main content

 • Food Stories

-Home » Potato and black sausage waffles with crème fraîche
+Potato waffle recipe with black sausage and crème fraîche

 Jump to Recipe - Print Recipe

-Crispy potato waffles are a delight any time, but add the complexity of black sausage and a dab of crème fraîche and you have something worthy of savoring together with a good wine.
+Crispy potato waffles are a delight any time.
+Add the complexity of black sausage and a dab of crème fraîche to this potato waffle recipe, and you have something worthy of savouring together with a glass of good wine.

 Black sausage goes by many names and styles.
 I used Blackball Black Pudding from the West Coast of New Zealand’s South Island for this dish.
 It is usually associated with Western European countries, including Ireland, the UK, France (boudin noir), Spain (morcilla), and Germany (blutwurst).
 However, very similar sausages are also popular in Africa (mutura), Korea (soondae), and Vietnam (dồi huyết).